Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

 Takeaway

-If you have many plants infected with sooty mold, consider spraying your entire garden with a natural insecticide.
+If you have several plants with sooty mold, think about spraying your entire garden.
+A natural insecticide can help control the infestation.
 Doing so will kill all the insects behind the problem and do away with this fungal disease for good.

 Otherwise, use one of the home remedies or natural treatments above for minor problems.